Getaway Lake PowellAccess

 Coming from Grand Canyon or from the south, take the Route 89, which goes from Flagstaff and go towards the north.
 Once passed the entrance to the Horseshoe Bend and the intersection of Antelope Canyon, Page town is near and therefore, the lake’s entrance.

 Arizona/Utah (United States)

-This getaway has a curiosity, which made me laugh.
+This getaway has a curiosity which made me laugh.
 The lake is so big that even though the majority of the lake is located in Utah, the south entrance and the dam are located in Arizona.

-I had a really positive surprise with Lake Powell!Duration:
+I had a great surprise with Lake Powell!